Oakmead Herbarium: Additions and Changes to the Vascular Flora

 - Delphinium variegatum ssp. variegatum (ROYAL LARKSPUR) — Collected 1954-1980 in serpentine grassland on NW part of Ridge; not reported since.
 Springer 1935 “Infrequent.”

-- Epilobium torreyi (TORREY’S WILLOWHERB) — Collected 1961-1969, locally common in two locations in oak woodland.
+- Epilobium torreyi (TORREY’S WILLOWHERB) — Small patch located in 2019.
+Collected 1961-1969, locally common in two locations in oak woodland.

 - Helianthemum scoparium — Few remaining plants may have dissapeared in 4th year of drought 2015-2016.
 Earliest record 1898 (JROH1831).

 - Juncus bolanderi (BOLANDER'S RUSH) — Collected along bank of Corte Madera Cr. in 1977; not seen since 2004.